zandax online course logo

 Negative Expression Of Anger

-The only problem is that while you now have pinged off that email, that hasn't done anything to rid your system of the adrenaline that was dumped into your bloodstream.
-So your body is still in fight mode, regardless of how effective that email was.
+The only problem is that while you now have pinged off that email, it hasn't done anything to rid your system of the adrenaline that was dumped into your bloodstream.
+So your body is still in fight mode, regardless of how effective that email may have been.

 If you'd like to learn more about anger management why not take a look at how we can help?